SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

 We capture the presence of these risk factors within the papers from our dataset in Table~\ref{tab:populations_to_factors}.
 A black circle (\fullcirc) indicates that we identified at least one prior study of an \group that reported risks related to that factor.
 We caution that the absence of a black circle for an \group in Table~\ref{tab:populations_to_factors} does \textbf{\emph{not}} imply that the risk factor is irrelevant to the population, only that it was not reported in our dataset.

 Next, we describe each contextual factor, focusing on the nature of the risk and types of associated attackers\footnote{We use \emph{attacker} broadly to refer to anyone who introduces digital-safety issues for an at-risk user, regardless of the severity or intention.} and harms, as applicable.
-We also explore how factors may combine to create intersectional and potentially more severe risks.
+We also explore how risk factors may intersect to create more severe risks.